shivpat09/anagramsniper/README.md

-# How to use Brute-Forcer
+# How to use Anagram Sniper
 ## Step by Step
 1. Click on this [Shiven's Hunter]()
 2. Start Anagrams.